-On behalf of the Transportation Trades Department, AFL-CIO (TTD), I am pleased to respond to the Federal Railroad Administration's (FRA) notice regarding a joint Request for Amendment (RFA) received from 20 rail carriers to modify their FRA-approved Positive Train Control Safety Plans (PTCSP) for their Interoperable Electronic Train Management Systems (I-ETMS).
+On behalf of the Transportation Trades Department, AFL-CIO (TTD), I am pleased to respond to the Federal Railroad Administration's (FRA) notice regarding Central Florida Rail Corridor's (CFRC) Request for Amendment (RFA) to modify its FRA-approved Positive Train Control Safety Plan (PTCSP) for its Interoperable Electronic Train Management Systems (I-ETMS).
 TTD consists of 37 affiliated unions representing the totality of rail labor and we therefore have a vested interest in this matter.
 Additionally, TTD endorses the comments of our affiliate, the Transportation Division of the International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART-TD).